As Expected, Cost Soars for First Construction Segment of California High-Speed Rail

 At the Authority’s January 16, 2018 board meeting, board members received a “Central Valley Cost Update” presentation.
 The news was – as usual – bad.

 The Madera to Fresno first construction segment is now $1.2 billion higher than the original estimate.
 And the Fresno to Kern County second and third construction segments are now $700 million higher than the original estimate.
+I do hope that these additional costs don’t lead to the workers having to rush to complete the job in as little time as possible.
+Rushing on construction sites can lead to workers suffering serious injuries.
+Fortunately, construction accident law firms can help should a situation like this arise.

 Construction Package 1 (with Highway 99 improvements) is now estimated to cost $3.4 billion.
 Few people remember the public relations bonanza for the California High-Speed Rail Authority in June 2013, when the Authority board awarded that package at the low, low bid of $985 million.
 (Approved change orders for that contract as of November 30, 2017 have already increased the project cost by $355.6 million.)